i18next/i18next-android/README.md

 #### Namespace

-To specify the namespace of the file that will be load:
+Specifying the namespace of the file to load:

 ```java
 loader.namespace(String namespace)